 Heavenly bamboo or sacred bamboo is a fine-textured, graceful evergreen shrub with the scientific name of Nandina domestica.
 It’s not a true bamboo plant, however.
 But, because the name has the word “bamboo” in it, many people assume it’s an invasive species they should avoid planting.
-Unfortunately, this means that many people miss out on this gorgeous plant.
+Unfortunately, this means that many people miss out on heavenly bamboo, a gorgeous plant.

 - Heavenly Bamboo – A History

 - Growing Heavenly Bamboo Method One – Seed

 - Growing Heavenly Bamboo Method Two – Cuttings

 - Growing Heavenly Bamboo Method Three – Propagation

 - Planting Your Heavenly Bamboo in a Container – Step-by-Step

 - Step Two – Plant Your Sacred Heavenly Bamboo